Be Here Now (album): Songs

 As with Oasis' previous two albums, the songs on Be Here Now are generally anthemic.
 The structures are traditional, and largely follow the typical verse – chorus – verse – chorus – middle eight – chorus format of guitar-based rock music.
 Reviewing for Nude as the News, Jonathan Cohen noted that the album is "virtually interchangeable with 1994's Definitely Maybe or its blockbuster sequel, (What's the Story) Morning Glory?", while Noel had previously remarked that he would make three albums in this generic style.
 Yet the songs on Be Here Now differ in that they are longer than previous releases; an extended coda brings "D'You Know What I Mean?" to almost eight minutes, while "All Around the World" contains three key changes and lasts for a full nine minutes.
 When "D'You Know What I Mean?" was released as the album's first single, Noel Gallagher expected to be asked to reduce the length of the song by two minutes.
 However, nobody had the courage.

 The tracks are more layered and intricate than before, and each contains multiple guitar overdubs.
 While Morris had previously stripped away layers of overdubs on the band's debut Definitely Maybe, during the production of Be Here Now he "seemed to gleefully encourage" such excess; "My Big Mouth" has an estimated thirty tracks of guitar overdubbed onto the song.
 A Rolling Stone review described the guitar lines as composed of "elementary riffs".

-There was some experimentation: "D'You Know What I Mean?" contains a slowed down loop from N.W.A's "Straight Outta Compton", while "Magic Pie" features psychedelically arranged vocal harmonies and a Mellotron.
+There was some experimentation: "D'You Know What I Mean?" contains a slowed down loop from N.W.A's "Straight Outta Compton", (Note: The original sample was the Amen break from "Amen, Brother" by the Winstons, which N.W.A used for "Straight Outta Compton".) while "Magic Pie" features psychedelically arranged vocal harmonies and a Mellotron.
 According to Noel, "All I did was run my elbows across the keys and this mad jazz came out and everyone laughed."
 The album's production is dominated by top-end high frequency tones, and according to Uncuts Paul Lester, its use of treble is reminiscent of both late 1980s Creation Records bands such as My Bloody Valentine, and the Stooges' famously under-produced Raw Power (1973).